lzumeta/flex-mod-training-loads-recu-injuries/README.md

 # README

-This is the accompanying code repository for the manuscript
+This is the accompanying code repository for the research paper

 *"Flexible modelling of time-varying exposures and recurrent events to analyze training loads and injuries"*.